 Using the Wood Router

 Similarly, the movement of the router across the workpiece must be guided.
-Free hand work with a router is possible with very shallow cuts, but it is very difficult to maintain the correct path.
-While edge bits have a guide built into them use a guide for any work in the center of the workpiece.
-The guide in the photos to the right is quite old, and I have been unable to find another one, but it has been very useful over the years.
-It is actually a three piece straight edge that can be bolted together for a total length of over eight feet (full length of a sheet of plywood) and has clamps that slide into a T slot on the bottom to clamp to the workpiece.
+Freehand work with a router is possible with very shallow cuts, but it is very difficult to maintain the correct path.
+While edge bits have a guide built into them, use a guide for any work in the center of the workpiece.
+The guide in the photos below is quite old, and I have been unable to find another one, but it has been very useful over the years.
+It is actually a three-piece straight edge that can be bolted together for a total length of over eight feet (full length of a sheet of plywood) and has clamps that slide into a T slot on the bottom to clamp to the workpiece.
 A similar guide is available from Amazon, although I have not used that model.

 Mark the workpiece where the cut is to be made, showing both sides of the cut.
 The guide is to be placed ½ the diameter of the baseplate minus ½ the diameter of the bit from the upper side of where the cut is to be made.
 As an example, the workpiece is marked where a straight bit is to be used to make a dado cut, the router has a 6" diameter baseplate (common) and a ¾" bit is to be used.
 Half of the baseplate is 3" and half of the bit is 3/8"; the guide is to be placed at 2 5/8" (3" minus 3/8") from the edge of the dado cut.